tidyverse/readr/README.md

 )
 ```

-`vignette("column-types")` gives more detail on how readr guess the column types, how you can override the defaults, and provides some useful tools for debugging parsing problems.
+`vignette("readr")` gives more detail on how readr guess the column types, how you can override the defaults, and provides some useful tools for debugging parsing problems.

 Alternatives
 ------------